zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 * 36:10
 * 256:135

 The previous list does not claim to be complete.
+The list from Extension sd-webui-aspect_ratios-dd is more complete.

 # References

 [1] https://github.com/AUTOMATIC1111/stable-diffusion-webui